jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 [Department of Computer Science Academic Honesty Policy](//www.cs.pomona.edu/academichonesty); [Pomona College Academic Honesty Policy](http://catalog.pomona.edu/content.php?catoid=7&navoid=394).
 Unless the instructions for an assignment explicitly allow a form of collaboration, assume that the standard academic honesty policies apply.
 If for any reason you do not understand how the academic policies apply to a particular course or assignment, discuss your concerns with the teaching staff for the course.

-All of your __submitted code__ is expected to be completed solely by you (for individual assignments) or your assigned group (for group assignments) without outside assistance.
-Copying even a few lines of code from another student or other source that has not be explicitly allowed is not permitted.
 Submitted code may be analyzed by automated plagiarism detection software, which detects structural similarities in your code with other students submitted code (this quarter and in the past) and code available on internet repositories.
-Of course, high-level discussion of course material and assignments is permitted and encouraged, but this should never involve looking at another students monitor while they are working on an assignment.

 All __exams__ will be closed-note, closed-book, closed-computer and individual effort.